 At first a copy of the first set (see seta and copy) will be created.
 The copy of the master-set is included in the second set.
 Then the connecting lines and surfaces are created and at last the bodies.
 The divisions of the new lines between set1 and set2 is specified with the parameter "div" or the default is used.
 Existing sets are extended by the copied entities if the last parameter includes the character "a" (append).
 Rotational sweeped lines create nurbs related surfaces if the last parameter includes the character "n".
 Several transformations are available.
-For example scal creates a scaled copy, the scaling factors fx, fy, fz could be chosen independently, tra will create a copy and will move it away by the vector dx, dy, dz and the optional parameter 'a' will assign the new entities to sets were the mother of each entity is included, nurbs related surfaces will be created if "a" is followed by "n" or a sole "n" is used in a rotational sweep,
+For example scal creates a scaled copy, the scaling factors fx, fy, fz could be chosen independently, tra will create a copy and will move it away by the vector dx, dy, dz and the optional parameter 'a' will assign the new entities to sets were the mother of each entity is included (see "setl" on how to lock and therefore exclude certain sets from that behaviour), nurbs related surfaces will be created if "a" is followed by "n" or a sole "n" is used in a rotational sweep,